Mera Pati Sirf Mera Hai

-Mera Pati Sirf Mera Hai is a 1990 Indian Hindi-language drama film, produced by Nitin Kapoor and directed by Manobala.
+Mera Pati Sirf Mera Hai is a 1990 Indian Hindi-language drama film, produced by Nitin Kapoor and directed by M. M. Manobala.
 The film stars Jeetendra, Rekha and Radhika, with music composed by Anand–Milind.
 It is a remake of Manobala's Tamil film En Purushanthaan Enakku Mattumthaan (1989).

 Plot

-Prakash Chandra is a proprietor of a textile showroom.
-He is distressed with his virago wife Roopa, who fails to respect her husband and is hardhearted towards his daughter Pinky.
-However, Prakash condones her for the felicity of his sister Jyoti, as Roopa is the sibling of her husband Deepak.
-Meanwhile, Prakash is surprised to see Sharda, a bank officer, as his neighbour and recollects the past.
-Prakash was a platform tailor before, but after the arrival of Sharda, his life takes a U-turn and he becomes a famous designer with her heartening and backing.
-Further, they silently love each other.
-During that time, Prakash finds that Jyoti is pregnant by Deepak, who approves the match provided Prakash knits Roopa, which he does so.
-Being aware of it, Roopa spreads a veil of rumours.
-As a result, Sharda is mortified.
-Thus, Sharda decides to teach her a lesson, shifts into their house, and starts teasing her along with Prakash.
-Annoyed, Roopa whisks with roguish Gulshan, a man that holds a rivalry with Sharda, and abducts Pinky.
-Then, she arraigns Sharda, but Advocate Shankar Dayal Sharma, elder brother of Sharda, proves Roopa as the convict.
-Moreover, she is betrayed by Gulshan, and Prakash rescues Pinky.
-Until Roopa realises her mistake, Prakash is going to marry Sharda.
-Immediately, she rushes, repents, and pleads pardon.
-At last, Sharda closes her drama and moves on.
-Finally, the movie ends on a happy note with the reunion of Prakash and Roopa.
+Prakash Chandra is the proprietor of a textile showroom.
+He is distressed by his virago wife, Roopa, who fails to respect her husband and is hard-hearted towards his daughter, Pinky.
+However, Prakash tolerates her for the happiness of his sister Jyoti, as Roopa is the sister of Jyoti’s husband, Deepak.
+Meanwhile, Prakash is surprised to see Sharda, a bank officer, as his neighbour and recalls the past.
+Prakash was once a platform tailor, but after Sharda’s arrival, his life takes a dramatic turn, and he becomes a famous designer with her encouragement and support.
+In time, they silently fall in love with each other.
+During this period, Prakash discovers that Jyoti is pregnant by Deepak, who agrees to marry her provided that Prakash marries Roopa, which he does.
+Upon learning this, Roopa spreads rumours about Sharda.
+As a result, Sharda is humiliated.
+Consequently, Sharda decides to teach Roopa a lesson, moves into their house, and begins teasing her alongside Prakash.
+Annoyed, Roopa elopes with the roguish Gulshan, a man who bears a grudge against Sharda, and abducts Pinky.
+She then frames Sharda, but Advocate Shankar Dayal Sharma, Sharda’s elder brother, proves that Roopa is the culprit.
+Moreover, Gulshan betrays her, and Prakash rescues Pinky.
+By the time Roopa realises her mistake, Prakash is about to marry Sharda.
+She immediately rushes to them, repents, and begs for forgiveness.
+In the end, Sharda reveals that her actions were merely an act and moves on.
+Finally, the film ends on a happy note with the reunion of Prakash and Roopa.